The Gap

 She's polite about it.
 But you can hear the Stripe offer ticking in the background.

 Aisha "I'll wait two weeks.
-But Sarah — the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
+But Natalie — the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
 And it's not great."

 She accepts Stripe's offer eleven days later.
 She doesn't file a complaint.
 She doesn't need to — she just leaves.
 And she tells the other three women on the engineering team why.